anshvsingh/anshvsingh/README.md

 # Hi, I’m Ansh Vardhan Singh 👋

 ### 🚀 CSE (AI-ML) Student @ PES University
-I’m a developer focused on the intersection of **Artificial Intelligence** and **Modern Web Architecture**.
-I build high-velocity MVPs and explore the frontiers of Neural Networks and Quantum Computing.
+I’m a developer focused on the **Artificial Intelligence** and **Machine Learning**.
+I like resaerching on AI-ML and Quantum Computing.

 ---